 Outline view is useful to check your documents headings and heading levels.
 On the Ribbon (in Outline view), there is a drop-down box marked "Show Level".
 Use this to select the number of heading levels that you want to see – in the example below, I have selected Level 3.
 This will show me Heading 1, Heading 2 and Heading 3 – but not any of the text in between (don't worry, it hasn't vanished!), so that I can check the heading text, and make sure that the levels make sense.

 I think I might have some work to do with this document!

 * You can also add the Styles Inspector to your Quick Access Toolbar.

-See First steps with Word Styles for some of the benefits of using Word Styles and Three ways to apply a style for ways to add styles yourself.
+See First steps with Word Styles for some of the benefits of using Word Styles and Four ways to apply a style to find out how to add styles yourself.

 Andrea at Yours Truleigh Editing